Mustafa-Balidi/Mustafa-Balidi/README.md

 <br/>

-## About Me
+## About

 <div align="center">

-I work across the full stack of applied AI products — from retrieval and NLP pipelines (TF‑IDF/BM25 baselines, semantic embeddings, RAG) and the deep learning models behind them (PyTorch, BERT‑based architectures), to the React/Tailwind frontends and Python backends (Flask, FastAPI) that ship them, deployed with Docker on Linux, and designed with a UI/UX‑first eye from wireframe to interface.
+I work across the full stack of applied AI products — from retrieval and NLP pipelines (TF-IDF/BM25 baselines, semantic embeddings, RAG) and the deep learning models behind them (PyTorch, BERT-based architectures), to the React/Tailwind frontends and Python backends (Flask, FastAPI) that ship them, deployed with Docker on Linux, and designed with a UI/UX-first eye from wireframe to interface.

 </div>